Leonardovink/caveracer/README.md

    python3 gui.py &
    python3 video.py &
    ```
-   <span style="color:red">Lookout when running the video.py it starts making screenshots of the footage at 15 fps, which can fill up the memory quite fast.
-So before running the video.py it might be smart to comment out the screenshot code.</span>
+   ⚠️ **Look out!** When running `video.py`, it starts making screenshots of the footage at 15 FPS, which can fill up memory quickly.
+Consider commenting out the screenshot code before running it.

 ---